IloBe/Egypt-Pharaoh-Hieroglyphs/README.md

 - **He of the Two Ladies** - starts with hieroglyphs for upper- and lower-egypt, the falcon Nechbet and the cobra Wadjet
 - **(Horus of) Gold** - starts with horus falcon sitting on the hieroglyph sign for gold
 - **He of the Sedge and Bee** - throne name in general as cartouche, used from the fourth dynasty on
-- **Son of Ra** - birth name of the king, shown as cartouche as well, can be modified by an added epithet which is in the .csv file given in parenthesis
+- **Son of Ra** - birth name of the king, shown as cartouche as well, can be modified by an added epithet which is in the data .csv file given in parenthesis

+So, their five names are an elaboration of names, titles and epithets.
+On monuments you will find mainly the three common ones which are the Horus name and the praenomen (assigned on accession) resp. nomen (birth name), both contained in cartouches.
+The cartouche contents of the pharaoh names look a little bit different for kings or queens depending on specific king list visualisation.

 ### King Lists
 Few king lists are found, the major ones are: